Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Transport model and optimal operating point

 The effective nonreciprocal coupling arises from the interplay between the coherent and dissipative interactions; there exists an optimal coupling strength $J_{\rm op}$ that maximizes the stored energy.
 By solving $\partial E^{\rm{ss}}/\partial J=0$, we can obtain

 for the cascaded and parallel configurations, respectively.
 The corresponding maximal stored energies are shown in Fig.~\ref{fig1}.
-Notably, the optimal coupling exhibits distinct scalings with the battery count $N$ in the two configurations, increasing with propagation distance in the cascaded chain but decreasing with the number of simultaneously loaded nodes in the parallel geometry.
-This corresponds to the central result: the cascaded topology is characterized by sequential energy propagation, whereas the parallel topology is characterized by collective energy redistribution.
+Notably, the optimal coupling exhibits distinct scalings with the number of batteries $N$ in the two configurations: it increases with transfer distance in the cascaded chain but decreases with the number of simultaneously charged batteries in the parallel geometry.
+This is because the cascaded topology is characterized by sequential energy propagation, whereas the parallel topology is characterized by collective energy redistribution.

 In the large-$N$ limit, the optimal coupling exhibits qualitatively different scaling behaviors, with $J_{\rm op}^c\propto N$ and $J_{\rm op}^p \propto N^{-1/2}$.
 In the cascaded architecture, the effective propagation distance increases with the number of batteries, resulting in progressively greater energy attenuation along the chain.
 Consequently, a larger coupling strength is required to maintain efficient energy delivery to the terminal node.
 In contrast, in the parallel configuration, the charging process exhibits a collective redistribution.
 Increasing the coupling strength enhances not only energy injection but also loss through the cooperative dissipation channel.
 Consequently, the optimal coupling $J_{\rm op}^p$ decreases with $N$ due to the limitation of the nonreciprocity condition.